errordeveloper/kubegen/README.md

 You can build it from source, if you wish to hack on it, otherwise you can download [binaries from Equinox][dl].

 [dl]: https://dl.equinox.io/errordeveloper/kubegen/latest

+> NOTE: If you are intending to try `kubegen` with a Kubernetes cluster before v1.9, you will need to perform API conversions manually using `kubectl` v1.9 locally.
+> This is how you can do it:
+> ```
+> kubegen module -s ./examples/modules/sockshop | ~/Code/kubernetes/bin/kubectl convert --filename - > sockshop-v1.8.yaml
+> ```

 #### Sub-command: `kubegen bundle`